Please note the change to the closing date for pupillage applications

 We have traditionally accepted for pupillage both recent graduates and those who have practised tax in other professions.
 This is a tradition we are keen to continue.

-Applications should be sent to Laurent Sykes Q.C. at Gray’s Inn Tax Chambers by post or email (firstname.lastname@example.org ) and should be in the form of a CV with a covering letter.
+Applications should be sent to Laurent Sykes Q.C. at Gray’s Inn Tax Chambers by post or email (email@example.com ) and should be in the form of a CV with a covering letter.
 The deadline for receipt of pupillage applications for pupillage commencing in October 2020 is 1 December 2018 (second or third six applications may be made throughout the year).
 We would encourage potential applicants to do a mini-pupillage.

 Depending on the number and strength of candidates, there may be as many as three rounds of interviews, with a written assessment comprising part of the second round.